muyo/sno/README.md

 ##### How others do it

-- [Sonyflake](https://github.com/sony/sonyflake) goes to sleep until back at the wall clock time it was already at previously.
+- [Sonyflake] goes to sleep until back at the wall clock time it was already at previously.
 All goroutines attempting to generate are blocked.
-- [snowflake](https://github.com/bwmarrin/snowflake) hammers the OS with syscalls to get the current time until back at the time it was already at previously.
+- [snowflake] hammers the OS with syscalls to get the current time until back at the time it was already at previously.
 All goroutines attempting to generate are blocked.
-- [xid](https://github.com/rs/xid) goes ¯\\_(ツ)_/¯ and doesn't tackle drifts at all.
+- [xid] goes ¯\\_(ツ)_/¯ and does not tackle drifts at all.
 - Entropy-based specs (like UUID or KSUID) don't really need to care as they are generally not prone, even to extreme drifts - you run with a risk all the time.